-These three things make outwardly visible worship even more important.
+But outwardly visible worship is important.

 An alive congregation attracts people and gives a sense of hope.